maxamey/6.1-Photo2Album/README.md

       [x] - make a ul in which to put the titles
-      [x] - make a loop over the data to grab the image sources from the data [x] - put the sources in the current list item's image's attributes [] - Set up a list of album titles
+      [x] - make a loop over the data to grab the image sources from the data [x] - put the sources in the current list item's image's attributes [x] - Set up a list of album titles
       [x] - make a ul in which to put the titles
-      [] - make a loop over the data to grab the album titles [] - put the titles into the list as list items [] - Set up an event listener for clicking on album titles
+      [x] - make a loop over the data to grab the album titles [x] - put the titles into the list as list items [] - Set up an event listener for clicking on album titles

 ## Development